Logique linéaire et paradigmes logiques du calcul

 Proof theory, proof search, and logic programming.

-September 2022.
-This version will be used in class.
+September 2023.
+This is the version that will be used during my

 - Comments, corrections, and criticism on this draft are welcome.